halcha/blog/_posts/2020-11-20-anubis-data-project.markdown

 date:   2020-11-20 9:00:00 +1000
 categories: design
 ---
-### Context
-CoreData, a global market research consultancy, was looking to create a network through which product managers could understand which financial advisers were interested in their product.
+CoreData is a global market research consultancy.
+They were looking to create a network that lets product managers understand which financial advisers were interested in their product.
 They brought me on to help figure out this could be done.

 ### Aim
 The network consisted of multiple dimensions that product managers needed to interact with to find the niche for their product.
 The aim was to provide a medium between product managers and the network that was efficient, intuitive and accessible